 - Jail time of up to one year

-If you’re accused of driving on a suspended or revoked license you can get help quickly by contacting a criminal defense lawyer in Los Angeles.
-Just call (310) 997-4688 to speak to a legal professional today.
+If you get accused of driving on a suspended or revoked license, you can get help quickly by contacting a criminal defense lawyer.

-You May Need to Install an Ignition Interlock Device (IID) on a New Vehicle
+You May Need to Install an Ignition Interlock Device on a New Vehicle

-Starting in the year 2019, California began using a statewide program for IID usage following DUI convictions.
-Under this program, most drivers convicted of an alcohol-related DUI are required to install an IID on all vehicles they drive or own.
+Starting in 2019, California began using a statewide program for interlock ignition device (IID) usage following DUI convictions.
+Under this program, the court requires most drivers convicted of an alcohol-related DUI to install an IID on all vehicles they drive or own.

-You can continue to operate a vehicle regularly with an IID-restricted license.
-This means that, if you purchase a new vehicle, you will need to get an IID installed on it before you can drive it.
-However, once the IID is installed, you can drive your new car as you wish.
+You can continue to operate a vehicle regularly with an IID-restricted license, meaning that if you purchase a new car, you will need to get an IID installed on it before you can drive it.
+However, once the professionals install your IID, you can drive your new car as you wish.